adammaj1/Mandelbrot_set_wake/README.md

   * the lowest angle of Misiureiwcz point is 0.s-(s+)
   * the highest angle of Misiureiwcz point is 0.s+(s-)
   * the rest (q-2) angles are computed using binary shift of b digits

+# to do
+* compute q-1 angles of the tips ( ends of arms)
+* compute sequence of angles ending at [the Feigenbaum point](https://en.wikipedia.org/wiki/Feigenbaum_constants)
+* compute c values of :
+  * root point
+  * principal Misiurewicz point
+  * root point of main satellite of the arm

 Symbolic names of the angles: